What is the purpose of the Honors College?

 Why should I join the Honors College?

 Most students join and remain in the Honors College because they enjoy the uniqueness of the courses and the camaraderie they share with other students.
 The Honors College holds the highest student-satisfaction ranking of all the college services.
 Many graduates of the Honors College comment upon how confident they feel in their thinking and their judgments, which has benefited them both professionally and personally.
 Students also enjoy the out-of-classroom experiences the Honors College presents.

 What are the out-of-classroom experiences?

 These experiences range from cultural excursions, such as attending a performance at the Guthrie Theater in Minneapolis; to leisure activities, such as an Honors College dinner at professor's house; to intellectual discovery, such as presenting your research findings at an Honors Conference.
 Oh, and don’t forget the Honors World Trip (more on that below)!

 Will my honors classes be a lot harder?

 The goal of an honors course is to be different, not harder.
 Paper lengths tend to be similar to those of regular sections.
 The difference comes in the issues we explore, how we explore those issues and the emphasis on student responsibility for directing the class.

 Will all my classes be honors classes?

 No. In fact, the honors curriculum involves 16 to19 credits, most of which replace general education requirements.
-Your first course in the honors sequence is English 106, so be sure to register for that class the first semester of your freshman year.
+Your first course in the honors sequence is Honors 106, so be sure to register for that class the first semester of your freshman year.

 What is the honors European Trip?